ralvianus/terraform-nsxt/README.md

-Collection of Terraform script for NSX-T
+# Collection of Terraform script for NSX-T
+This repo is a collection of Terraform modules to create and configure NSX-T objects